Paškal Buconjić: Austrian-Hungarian occupation

 Austria-Hungary and the United Kingdom were unsatisfied with the Treaty of San Stefano and insisted that the new territorial organisations in the Balkans should be discussed internationally.
 The Treaty of San Stefano was revised at the Congress of Berlin held on 13 July 1878.
-With the help from the United Kingdom and Germany, Austria-Hungary received a mandate to occupy Bosnia and Herzegovina.
+With the help of the United Kingdom and Germany, Austria-Hungary received a mandate to occupy Bosnia and Herzegovina.

 When Austrian-Hungarian General Stjepan Jovanović entered Herzegovina via Vrgorac on 31 August 1878 to occupy the territory, Buconjić received him in the Humac friary and helped him to enter Ljubuški and the rest of West Herzegovina without resistance.
 Not long after the occupation, Buconjić sent a telegram to Emperor Franz Joseph expressing his hope for the unification of Bosnia and Herzegovina with Croatia.
 Buconjić was also a member of the Bosnian-Herzegovinian delegation that went to Budapest to bow down before the Emperor, presenting him a memoranda authored by Buconjić.

-With the Austrian-Hungarian occupation, the Herzegovinian Franciscan Custody saw a decrease in financial revenues.
-They stopped receiving monetary donations from the Austrian-Hungarian Emperor, which he sent during the Ottoman occupation, and the new authorities relinquished all of their privileges given to them by the Ottomans, including tax exemption.
+With the Austrian-Hungarian occupation, the Herzegovinian Franciscan Custody saw decreased financial revenues.
+They stopped receiving monetary donations from the Austrian-Hungarian Emperor, which he sent during the Ottoman occupation, and the new authorities relinquished all of the privileges given to them by the Ottomans, including tax exemption.
 Since they were no longer considered missionaries, the Franciscans stopped receiving donations from various societies, especially those from the Society for the Propagation of the Faith in Lyon.

-While Bishop Forlani was still in the official visitation, Buconjić's term was coming to an end.
-The General of the Franciscan Order advised not to elect the new leadership until the end of the visitation; he asked Forlani to make a list of suitable candidates and sent it to the Propaganda in Rome.
+While Bishop Forlani was still on the official visitation, Buconjić's term was coming to an end.
+The General of the Franciscan Order advised not to elect the new leadership until the end of the visitation; he asked Forlani to make a list of suitable candidates and send it to the Propaganda in Rome.
 Forlani proposed Marijan Zovko for the position of Custos, which the Propaganda approved on 20 June 1879.
 Buconjić read the Propaganda's decision on 4 August; upon receiving the news, Zovko refused his appointment due to illness.
-Zovko's resignation was refused and he was appointed Custos against his will.
+Zovko's resignation was rejected, and, against his will, he was appointed Custos.
 The new administration named Buconjić guardian of the Humac friary on 18 August 1879.